dcchambers/learn-git/README.md

 # Learn Git and GitHub!

+This is a (slightly modified) copy of a repo I created to help teach git at my workplace.
+I have tried to remove all the direct references to that org, but there may still be some mentions/screenshots of GitHub Enterprise since that is what we use.
+Fret not - you can follow this guide the exact same way using regular good 'ol `github.com`.

 A tutorial to help you learn Git!
 Follow the instructions below to learn how to use git and submit your first code change!